The most creative New Year's Eve you will have with your family!

-Check out the Colton Lawn on Pacific Street and the Monterey Art Museum for activities to complete artful time.
+Your year starts here!
+Due to predicted rain, the Kids Night Out activities will be moved inside to the Monterey Conference Center.
+Music, song, dance, art creating, hat making and more!
+Check out the Monterey Conference Center for activities to complete your artful time.
 Make sure to have your FNM button — admission to all the fun for the over-5 set!
-Please refer to the afternoon and evening grids to plan your New Year’s Eve and participate in all the fun!
+Plan your New Year’s Eve to participate in all the fun!

-Join us as we process down Alvarado Street from Portola Plaza towards Pearl Street.
+Join us as we process down Alvarado Street from Franklin Street towards Pearl Street.
 The Procession starts at 5:30PM.
 First Night Monterey is first and foremost about community, so we hope you will join us in the Twilight Procession as we feature, artists, dancers, giant puppets, marching moms and many other local friends and neighbors.
 Procession route begins at Franklin Street down Alvarado Street (wrong way) towards Pearl.

 Pop!
 Pop!
 Pop!
 Who can resist squishing and twisting bubble wrap?
 Jump, hop, stomp, do the electric slide or break dance your way to popping every single bubble!

+Select your markers and colorful gemstones to make a crown befitting of a NYE prince or princess!
 Every Child - even your inner child - will have such fun adorning these crowns with plastic gems, rhinestones, glitter glue, stickers, buttons, ribbons, and other accents to make and wear - crowns that will make you feel like royalty!

 Be creative and have fun is our motto!
 The creating of the celebration hat brings out the kid in everyone!
 The fashionable all wear them, for they display the creativity in all of us!
 What?
 A new year’s hat… so turn a paper grocery bag into a top hat with pizzazz! using tulle, beads, pipe cleaners, colored paper, prismatic Mylar strips and more!
 Bring your own bags to be a recycling superhero!
 Fun for all ages-and an absolute must for First Night participants with flair!

 your creativity run wild with painting, stenciling, and more while enjoying a hands-on experience that you are sure to never forget- participants will leave with a mini-project: a beautiful, fun, whimsical board created by you!
 Sponsored by Board and Brush.

 Step to the beat and get into the rhythm as you play the Just Dance video game!
 From Taylor Swift to Lady Gaga and Billie Eilish —get ready to dance!!
 You're the star!
 There's something for all ages.
 Presented by Best Buy.